 Painting of signs’ edges, borders, inlines and panels often require long, sharp, straight lines.
 Overall, tapes will yield neater results faster.

 It’s important to make sure that the coatings on the surface you will apply the tape to, have had ample time to cure.

 Store your masking tape at room temperature in a dry atmosphere.
 Keep the rolls sealed where possible.

 Damp tape is hopeless to work with and will often leave residue on the surface when peeled off.
 When masking tape is cold, it’s difficult to remove cleanly from the roll and is liable to snap.
 When masking tape is too hot, it overstretches when pulled and is liable to warp.

 Keep the tape warm when you’re working in low temperatures.
 Put the roll underneath your armpit, between your thighs, or in a warm pocket.
 Alternatively, warm the tape beside a heat source until it reaches room temperature.
 This’ll help maintain the tape’s performance.

-Before applying masking tape, make sure the surface is dry.
+Before applying masking tape, make sure the surface is clean and dry.
 Masking tape will slide on wet surfaces.

 When the surface is too cold, the tape’s adhesive will not stick properly.
-Where possible, use heaters or an electric heat gun to aid the temperature of the surface.
+Where possible, use heaters or an electric heat gun to increase the temperature of the surface.

-Overly hot surfaces aren’t ideal to work on with adhesive tapes and paint.
-Where possible, shade the surface or wait until the surface cools.
+Overly hot surfaces aren’t ideal for applying adhesive tapes and paint.
+Where necessary, shade the surface or wait until the surface cools.